 Just like any other breed of goat, Pygmys need shelter and fencing that helps to prevent them from escaping.
 These goats are active and entertaining, and if you construct a playground of obstacles in their pen, they'll provide you with hours of entertainment.
 Their small size means they don't require as much space as larger breeds need, making them a great addition to a home or small farm.

 The National Pygmy Goat Association states that as long as these goats receive a good quality grass/alfalfa hay mix and a bit of molasses-free grain, they'll only need to be supplemented with trace mineral salt.
 If your area lacks certain nutrients, like selenium, you'll need to supplement these nutrients, too.
 Plenty of fresh water is also necessary to keep your goats healthy.
 Finally, make sure that your pygmy goats receive all of their vaccinations.

 How Much Are Pygmy Goats?

-If you're looking to purchase a Pygmy goat, the National Pygmy Goat Association has a list of registered breeders on their site.
-The price of Pygmy goats can vary greatly, depending on their ability to breed and whether or not they have been registered.
-While a pet quality Pygmy goat can cost anywhere between $40 and $70, a registered and intact Pygmy can go for as much as $350 or more.
+If you're looking to purchase a goat, the NPGA has a list of registered breeders on their site.
+The price can vary greatly, depending on their ability to breed and whether or not they have been registered.
+While a pet quality goat can cost anywhere between $40 and $70, a registered and intact Pygmy buck can go for as much as $350 or more.